Joffreybvn/Joffreybvn/README.md

 As autodidact and quick learner, I'm able to design, enhance and deploy data-oriented Python softwares, API or pipelines.
 I'm comfortable with database, and also capable to train and deploy systems using AI.

-I love to take on new challenges and like to discuss and share my knowledge in the fields I master.
+I love to take on new challenges, discuss and share my knowledge in the fields I master.

 ### Cloud, ML and Big Data: